bimalkant-lauhny/CS_Dictionary/README.md

 Command to run Dictionary:
 - python __main__.py

-Feel free to report sssues, suggest modifications, addition of terms and definitions.
+Feel free to report issues, suggest modifications, addition of terms and definitions.